 How is glomerulonephritis treated in a child?

 Most children with kidney disease see both a pediatrician or family healthcare provider and a nephrologist.
 A nephrologist is a healthcare provider with special training Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on the severity of the condition and the cause.
 Treatments focus on slowing the progression of the disease and preventing complications.

 Treatment may include changes to your child’s diet.
 Your child may need to limit: Protein.
-Protein is vital for proper growth and nutrition.
+Protein is vital for correct growth and nutrition.
 But the kidneys may not be able to get rid of the waste products that come from eating too much protein.
 Your child's